-Sam Cooke, an icon in the world of soul music, was everywhere in the 1960s prior to his untimely death in '64.
-In 1962 specifically, he released popular songs like "Bring It on Home to Me" and "Twistin' the Night Away," all while working with the artists signed to his record label, SAR Records.
+Sam Cooke, an icon in the world of soul music, was everywhere in the '60s prior to his untimely death in '64.
+In 1962 specifically, he released the popular songs "Bring It on Home to Me" and "Twistin' the Night Away," all while working with the artists signed to his record label, SAR Records.

 1963: Cary Grant

 Though Cary Grant was known throughout the '40s and '50s for working with suspense master Alfred Hitchcock, the actor changed things up in the '60s when he decided to take on more romantic leading roles.
 In '63 specifically, Grant starred alongside Audrey Hepburn in Charade, earning a Golden Globe nomination for his performance.

 In 1964, Sidney Poitier won an Oscar for Lilies of the Sun, becoming the first Black man to win the Academy Award for Best Actor.